Babigdk/Babigdk.github.io/about.markdown

-Skilled in service management, with robust troubleshooting skill, the ability to define clear tasks and a commitment to completing tasks and resolving technical issues inline with best practices and clients requirements.
+Skilled in service management, with robust troubleshooting skill, the ability to define clear tasks and a commitment to completing tasks and resolving technical issues inline with best practices and clients requirements.gg

 [jekyll-organization]: https://github.com/jekyll